Lower Brule Indian Reservation: Infrastructure

 As part of the Pick-Sloan Missouri River Basin program, authorized by Congress in 1944 for flood control, two major dams and other flood control projects were built in this area by the federal government.
 It acquired property on the Lower Brule Indian Reservation for two dam projects: 7,997 acres of Indian land for the Fort Randall Dam project and 14,299 acres for the Big Bend Dam project.

 In 1963, the Big Bend Dam on the Missouri River was completed by the Army Corps of Engineers.
 The operation of the dam caused flooding of the Lower Brule community and surrounding bottomlands in the heart of the reservation.
 The waters inundated miles of roadways and a significant amount of the most productive and fertile farmland of the Reservation; it destroyed most of the Reservation’s native trees, shrubs and medicinal plants, which were located chiefly along the river bottomlands.
 By Public Law 87-734 (76 Stat.
 698 et seq.), the Secretary of the Army was to provide mitigation for such damages, including replacing roads and facilities.
 The government failed to carry out its obligations under the act.

 In 1997 the federal government enacted the Lower Brule Infrastructure Development Trust Fund Act in compensation for the lands and infrastructure lost due to construction of the Big Bend Dam and flooding of the reservoir.
 The act was also intended to enable the tribe to share in the benefits of these projects.
 It provided for payments to the tribe of amounts beginning in 1998 and annually until the aggregated of $39.3 million had been accumulated in the trust fund.

-In response, the Tribe created a plan for how it would use such funds for facilities and development to aid the tribe.
-It also established the Infrastructure Development Authority, a committee of tribal members who oversee the Trust Fund, and recommend action and expenditures to the Tribal Council.
-Since establishment of the Trust Fund, the Authority has supervised development of the Administration Building and Community Center located in Lower Brule.
-The Authority is also overseeing construction of the Lower Brule Justice Center.
+In response, the tribe created a plan for how it would use such funds for facilities and development to aid the tribe.
+It also established the Infrastructure Development Authority, a committee of tribal members who oversee the trust fund, and recommend action and expenditures to the tribal council.
+Since establishment of the trust fund, the authority has supervised development of the administration building and community center located in Lower Brule.
+The authority is also overseeing construction of the Lower Brule Justice Center.

-The tribe has established the Buffalo Interpretive Center, providing insight into the people and their customs.
+The tribe has established the Buffalo Interpretive Center, providing insight into the people and their customs but has since been abandoned due to lack of funding and interest.

 Local telephone service is furnished by the Golden West Telephone Company, as well as various cell phone providers.
 Internet services are available through Golden West and the West Central Rural Electric Cooperative.

-The Reservation has approximately 200 miles of roads.
-These include 107 miles of gravel roads, 65 miles of asphalt, 11 miles of graded dirt roads, and 10 miles of unimproved roads.
 The Lower Brule Sioux Tribe is a member of the West Central Rural Electric Cooperative.
 The majority of tribal members are also Cooperative members, as it is the major electricity provider in west central South Dakota.

+The reservation has approximately 200 mile of roads.
+These include 107 mi of gravel roads, 65 mi of asphalt, 11 mi of graded dirt roads, and 10 mi of unimproved roads.